younise/demo/_posts/2018-04-24-vrslcm-ports.md

 published:      true
 ---

-Behind the sceene in VMware R&D I have been working closely with the product management and engineering team for vRealize Suite Lifecycle Manager to improve the experience and workflows.
+Behind the scenes in VMware R&D I have been working closely with the product management and engineering team for vRealize Suite Lifecycle Manager to improve the experience and workflows.

 Three questions that I'm often asked are:

 1. What ports and protocols does vRealize Suite Lifecycle Manager use for communications?
-2. What URLs must be accessible by my organization to use some vRealize Suite Lifecycle Manager Features (e.g. My VMware, Marketplace, Product Updates, and the inproduct Compatibility Guide?
+2. What URLs must be accessible by my organization to use some vRealize Suite Lifecycle Manager Features (e.g. My VMware, Marketplace, Product Updates, and the in-product Compatibility Guide?
 3. What permissions are required for a custom role that can be used as a service account for vRealize Suite Lifecycle Manager to vSphere communications.

 Well, you're in luck.
 I can answer this where the documentation currently falls short (I'm working on this...)